-However, many big data tools are open source; some of them are also offered in commercial versions or as part of big data platforms and managed services.
+In addition, there are many open source big data tools, some of which are also offered in commercial versions or as part of big data platforms and managed services.
 Here's a look at 15 popular open source tools and technologies for managing and analyzing big data, listed in alphabetical order with a summary of their key features and capabilities.

 1. Delta Lake